iBuseWinner/jeff/README.md

 {"store_in_memory": {"some_key": "some value, even decimal, double, boolean, object or array"}}
 ```

-Scripts, if specified in their JSON configuration, can also request a list of memory values and set new values, as well as receive additional properties specified in the phrase containing the script, the input of the user who called this script, and additionally a certain number of messages from the history (but first look at [parameter 11](#usable_settings)).
+Scripts, if specified in their JSON configuration, *can also request a list of memory values and set new values*, as well as receive additional properties specified in the phrase containing the script, the input of the user who called this script, and additionally a certain number of messages from the history (but first look at [parameter 11](#usable_settings)).

 Also, scripts cannot request something while they are being executed, so their scope is often limited.
 On the other hand, this is for the best; in addition, Jeff Qt supports the execution of scripts written in Python using a built-in interpreter, so it is guaranteed that if Jeff is built for the target platform, Python scripts will be executed on it.